 Title IX prohibits gender discrimination in all programs and activities of a University such as the Claremont School of Theology (hereinafter referred to as "CST").
-Although two of the most common applications of the law are to athletics and sexual harassment, Title IX also applies to admissions, financial aid, academic matters, career services, counseling and medical services, and all other programs and activities available to students at the CST.
-If you have additional questions or concerns about Title IX, you can contact the Title IX Coordinator Clemette Haskins (1325 North College Avenue, Claremont, CA 91711; chaskins@cst.edu; (909) 447-2590).
+Although two of the most common applications of the law are to athletics and sexual harassment, Title IX also applies to admissions, financial aid, academic matters, career services, counseling and medical services, all other programs and activities available to students at CST.
+If you have additional questions or concerns about Title IX, you can contact Title IX Coordinator Aizaiah Yong (1325 North College Avenue, Claremont, CA 91711; ayong@cst.edu.